The impact of Self-Interacting Dark Matter on the Intrinsic Alignments of Galaxies: Discussion

 We note that the AGN and stellar feedback parameters for the BAHAMAS-SIDM simulations were not re-calibrated from the fiducial values used with CDM.
 This was because the changes to the calibration metrics (such as the stellar mass function) were smaller than the errors on the observational data that was being calibrated to.
 However, we find that the number of central galaxies that are above required threshold to get a robust shape is dependent on the cross-section of dark matter.
-For example the three CDM runs ( fiducial, high and low AGN reheating) have $23339$, $21689$ and $24927$ centrals respectively.
-The four SIDM runs, SIDM0.1, SIDM0.3, SIDM1 and vdSIDM have $22764$, $22784$, $22793$ and $22883$ respectively.
-We see that the number lies within the range of galaxies for the three AGN runs and clearly there is a difference between the CDM runs and the SIDM runs.
-This suggests that in the future, hydrodynamical SIDM simulations with the objective of precise cosmology may need to be re-calibrated in order to be consistent with observations.
+For example the three CDM runs ( fiducial, high and low AGN reheating) have $23,339$, $21,689$ and $24,927$ centrals respectively.
+The four SIDM runs, SIDM0.1, SIDM0.3, SIDM1 and vdSIDM have $22,764$, $22,784$, $22,793$ and $22,883$ respectively.
+We see that the number of galaxies in each SIDM run lies within the range of galaxies for the three AGN runs.
+As such the simulations do not require re-calibration.
+However, in the future as the stellar mass function becomes better constrained, hydro-dynamical SIDM simulations with the objective of precise cosmology may need to be re-calibrated in order to be consistent with observations.
 Moreover, we have not explored any cosmological degeneracy and whether altering the cosmological parameters can mimic the impact of self-interactions.
 This is something that would need to be explored in future work.